Sprint Netgear 341U Support

 Customer wireless deployment needs to be constantly connected to a data center backbone which may either be in the headquarters or somewhere in the Internet.
 For seamless connectivity, all of these deployment subscribe to more than one WAN link for redundancy and failover.
 This is achieved with multiple uplinks, such as MPLS, DSL 3G, 4G, etc.

-Starting 184.108.40.206 release Netgear 341U modem from Sprint has been added as a cellular uplink interface.
-This modem is supported in all deployment modes - Master, Standalone, Local and Brach Office Controllers(BoC
+Starting 188.8.131.52 release Netgear 341U modem from Sprint has been added as a cellular uplink interface.
+This modem is supported in all deployment modes - Master, Standalone, Local and Brach Office Controllers(BoC).
+There is a restriction for Branch office controllers.
+During the initial bring-up of a BoC using zero-touch provisioning(ZTP), we only support wired port as the primary uplink.
+After the BoC has been deployed, cellular interface can be configured and used as a secondary failover uplink.

 - This is supported with the controller being in any mode: Standalone, Master, Local, (BoC)